PART 1230 FIREARM OWNER'S IDENTIFICATION CARD ACT : Sections Listing

 3) The FOID Card holder may appeal the revocation consistent with the provisions of Section 10 of the Act and Section 1230.70 of this Part.

-c) Cancelled.
+c) Canceled.
 Pursuant to Section 8.4 of the Act, individuals who are not prohibited by State or federal law from acquiring or possessing a firearm or firearm ammunition may cancel their FOID Cards for administrative purposes.

 1) The Department will, at the FOID Card holder's request, cancel a FOID Card whenever an individual reports to the Department that: